 Ochoa has participated in an international study of damage to the Earth’s ozone layer and was in charge of U.S. Astronaut Office Support for the International Space Station project for two years.

-Ellen Ochoa has won numerous awards for her success as an engineer, an astronaut, and a role model – not just for Hispanic or female aspiring scientists, but for anyone who believes that excellence will eventually find its recognition and reward.
+Ellen Ochoa has won numerous awards for her success (including NASA’s highest honor, the Distinguished Service Medal) as an engineer, an astronaut, and a role model – not just for Hispanic or female aspiring scientists, but for anyone who believes that excellence will eventually find its recognition and reward.